 I am supervising Master level student interns.
-If you are interested in a placement, please email me your cv.
+If you are interested in a placement, please see below.

 I would love to work with each and every person who contacts me.
 I currently have a waiting list and it saddens me to say that there is a bit of a wait time before I can see you.
 Please contact me to be added to my wait list or for help in knowing who has room at the centre.

 We are currently taking applications for Winter 2023.
 We have our students for Fall 2022, but you’re welcome to send your application in case another one of our therapists is able to take on a student.
 Please send me your CV, together with an answer to the following questions – in point form:

 - Previous experience in the field, volunteer and paid.

 - What population are you hoping to work with?

 - What do you do for self care?

 - Do you play any sports?/What do you do for fun?

 - Have you gone to therapy before?
 If so, what modalities did your therapist use?